pybamm-team/BattBot/README.md

 ## Contributing to PyBaMM-Twitter-Bot

 All contributions to this repository are welcome.
-You can go through out [Contribution guidelines](https://github.com/pybamm-team/PyBaMM/blob/develop/CONTRIBUTING.md) to make the whole process smoother.
+You can go through our [Contribution guidelines](https://github.com/pybamm-team/PyBaMM/blob/develop/CONTRIBUTING.md) to make the whole process smoother.